 Have a bookworm in the family?
 Or a struggling reader you want to encourage?
 Creating a cozy reading nook somewhere in your house is a great way to provide a dedicated space designed for digging into a good book.
 Here are the three elements of a good reading space and a few ...read more

 Always brunch!
 And what better cocktail to have with brunch than a mimosa?
 With the holidays quickly approaching, gatherings will be happening more frequently as we focus more on quality time with family and friends.
 If you have little ones like I do, evenings can be hard to pull ...read more

 Keystone has shuttles to drive guest everywhere--did I mention there's no need for a car!
 The Nordic Center offers snowshoeing (led by our favorite guide Jennie), cross country skiing and a gently sloped tubing hill for the kids.

 After trying out all the snow sports, we grabbed lunch at the nearby soup bar.
-Later, we had a nice family meal at the Bighorn Steakhouse--as expected we all were able to fuel up with hearty, well-cooked steaks.
+Later, we had a nice family meal at the Bighorn Bistro--as expected we all were able to fuel up with hearty, well-cooked steaks.
 Keystone has a ton of dining options and Vail makes sure they are memorable.

-On Mountain Fun
+On Mountain Fun at Keystone

 Ski rental and Keystone's Ski School are but a short walk in the village.
 Little ones ages 3 and up can hit the slopes with supervised attention and lots of giggles.
 Younger ones or non-skiers can avail themselves of the Kid Care facility nearby.
 It was a no-tear drop off.
-Craig made sign-in a breeze and the girls loved their lessons.
+They made sign-in a breeze and the girls loved their lessons.
 How do we know?
 We spied on them a little and when it was time for pick-up they didn't want to leave.